RayAndrade/TheRayCode/Java/Factory/F1/script.md

 public static void main(String[] args) { }
 ```
 Let's create a package we call **phone**, in this paclage  we create an interface we call **OS**.
-Here is the method we will require by this interface.
+Here is the method we will requireof each OS by with this interface:
 ```java
 void spec();
 ```